adsci/speedEST/src/text/performanceSummary.md

 ![SplitHere]()

-For completeness, the histograms and probability distributions of the residuals (differences between the true and predicted values) in the test set are presetented below for both models.
+For completeness, the histograms and probability distributions of the residuals (differences between the true and predicted values) in the test set are presented below for both models.

 ![SplitHere]()